 top of page

-Nurhan Gokturk, a Contemporary Turkish American interdisciplinary artist, is recognized for his diverse artistic practice.
-His wide-ranging work includes drawings, paintings, sculptures, prints, and installations, all of which delve into themes of history, collective memory, and cultural heritage.
+Nurhan Gokturk is a Contemporary Turkish American interdisciplinary artist based in New Orleans.
+He is recognized for a diverse and wide-ranging artistic practice, including drawings, paintings, sculptures, and installations.
+His work delves into history, collective memory, and the material landscape.

-He is the Collectors Club artist for The Contemporary Arts Center, serves on the Board of Directors for the Arts Council of New Orleans, and is a faculty member of The New Orleans Academy of Fine Arts.
+He is the Collectors Club artist for The Contemporary Arts Center, where he has had a leadership role as a Member of the Board of Trustees and Program Chair.
+He is currently on the Board of Directors for the Arts Council of New Orleans as the Development Chair.
+He was the Printmaking artist in residence at New Orleans Academy of Fine Arts where he is now a member of the faculty.

 bottom of page